EECS150/asic_labs_fa21/project/checkpoint2.md

 <p align="center">
 <img src="./figs/csrw.png" width="800" />
 </p>

+#### 1.2 Misaligned Addresses
+According to the RISC-V ISA spec, reads and writes to memory addresses not aligned to a 32-bit word boundary (or 16-bit for half-word) should cause an exception.
+In this project, for the purpose of simplicity, ignore the misaligned bits (i.e. set them to zero).
+For example, for a given memory address of `32'b1011`, LW should return bytes at `0x1000` to `0x1100`, and LH should return bytes at `0x1010` to `0x1011`.

 ### 2. Details
 Your job is to implement the core of the 3-stage RISC-V CPU.